 Specimen Requirements: 1 mL serum.
-Paired acute and convalescent specimens recommended.
-Date of onset is required, and the city or county of patient's residence is requested.
+Paired acute and convalescent specimens are recommended.
+The date of onset is required, and the city or county of the patient's residence is requested.

-Turn-around Time: Routinely batch tested once per week; during seasonal outbreaks, testing may be performed each working day, depending on workload.
+Turnaround Time: Routinely batch tested once per week; during seasonal outbreaks, testing may be performed each working day, depending on workload.